XPRNetwork/grant-framework/applications/fishtank.md

 NOTE: None of the above tokens represent ownership in Fishtank Labs, Inc. (core developer).

 ### If Funding Is Granted

 * Roadmap with quarterly OKRs will be set up and shared at the earliest opportunity (see example here: https://feedback.featurebase.app/roadmap)
 * We are open to providing access to Paul G. to JIRA to have transparency into sprint delivery/goals
 * Additionally, we have already committed to transparency elsewhere in terms of expenditure

+### Additional Comments

+We believe this proposal should go to community vote via the DAO dashboard.
+The community should ultimately decide which projects they want to see built on Proton.
+We believe this is the right thing to do in a democratic setup such as a DAO which is intended to give participants in an ecosystem more of a voice, and more transparency in affairs.

+### Cost of Not Being Backed By Community

+We want to be incredibly clear and honest in terms of what it means if we're not backed by the Consortium and/or community.
+Ultimately, our relationship with the Proton ecosystem will become one of a strictly business nature and focused around leveraging the technology.
+We will not make any contributions of any kind to the Proton ecosystem, and will for the most part operate as a private venture due to other obligations.
+Additionally, we will likely take more of a generic cross-chain perspective as opposed to a 'Proton first' perspective as this will increase our chances of success tenfold as we move forward with Fishtank.